 Types of plastic pollution

-So let’s take a look at the different kinds of plastic pollution and how they affect the environment, beginning with larger plastic fragments called macroplastics.
+So, let’s look at the different kinds of plastic pollution and how they affect the environment, beginning with larger plastic fragments called macroplastics.
 Every year, 100,000 sea animals die from suffocating in plastic bags.
 Birds, turtles, whales, fish and other marine life inadvertently ingest plastic, many times mistaking it for food.
 In fact, albatross chicks out in the Pacific die from feeding on bottle caps and toys.

 How does all this plastic end up in our oceans?
 In 1950, plastic production was estimated to be at 1.9 million tons and grew to reach around 330 million tons in 2013.
 Much of the plastic in our oceans comes from densely populated coastal areas.
 People thoughtlessly toss plastic waste into gutters, and also, illegal dumping occurs in rivers and lakes.
 On the Meuse River, which flows through France, Belgium, and the Netherlands, scientists counted 70,000 pieces of plastic per square meter.
 Of those, 500 were at least an inch or larger.